 No Need to Toss a Coin: Conflicting Scientific Expert Testimonies and Intellectual Due Process

-This paper is divided into two parts.
-In Part I, I describe the basic philosophical inquiries underlying the debate about expert testimony.
-In particular, I first elaborate on the philosophy of testimony and its epistemic justifications, then move to the idea of epistemic deference, and finish with philosophical accounts of expertise.
-Part II presents the problem of conflicting scientific expert testimonies and analyzes recent attempts to solve it as formulated by Ward Jones, Alvin Goldman, and Scott Brewer.
+This article is divided into two Sections.
+In Section 2, I describe the basic philosophical inquiries underlying the debate about expert testimony.
+In particular, I first elaborate on the philosophy of and its epistemic justifications, then move to the idea of epistemic deference, and finish with philosophical accounts of expertise.
+Section 3 presents the problem of conflicting scientific expert testimonies and analyses recent attempts to solve it as formulated by Ward Jones, Alvin Goldman, and Scott Brewer.
 I argue that there is no single criterion (or set of criteria) upon which the non-expert could rely in order to make a rationally justified decision in each and every case in which he faces conflicting scientific expert testimonies.
-The alternative view here defended is to stop looking for an epistemic panacea and accept the idea that testimonial reliability operates differently within different kinds of testimony – and differently within the same kind of testimony at different times.
+The alternative view here defended is to stop looking for an epistemic panacea and accept the idea that testimonial reliability operates differently within different kinds and differently within the same kind of testimony at different times.

 Keywords: Evidence, Testimony, Legal Reasoning, Epistemology